McMasterRS/lm_agile-development/github-agile.md

 Then click the **Labels** button in top right corner.
  ![labels-button](assets/img/labels-button.png)

-Click the **New Label** button to create a new label and fill out the fields as shown below:
+Click the **New label** button to create a new label and fill out the fields as shown below:
 - **Label name:** user story
 - **Description:** A label that indicates that an issue is a valid user story
 - **Color:** any color that is not already used for another label